edbennett/dataaid-gettingstarted/_episodes/06-common-issues.md

       ls -ld .

   If you see `rwxrwxrwx`, then you are most likely running on a non-Unix filesystem.
 Try cloning Sunpyter into your home directory instead.

+## Sunpyter is stuck at "Waiting..." forever

+Many errors can cause this, mostly in `remote_script.sh`.

+Use `Ctrl+C` to break out of Sunpyter, and use

+    cat jupyter_log.txt

+to get more details on the specific error.